jeremykenedy/laravel-users/readme.md

 * Please be considerate that this is an open source project that I provide to the community for FREE when opening an issue.

 ### License
-Laravel-Users | A Laravel Users Management Package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Laravel Users | A Laravel Users Management Package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Enjoy!